Antoni Julian Nowowiejski: Biography

 Antoni Julian Nowowiejski was born on 11 February 1858 in Lubienia near Opatów.
 At sixteen he entered the diocesan seminary at studied Płock.
 He received Holy Orders on July 10, 1881.
-The following year he obtained a degree in theology from the Academy of Saint Petersburg.
+The following year he obtained a degree in theology from the Saint Petersburg Roman Catholic Theological Academy.
 Nowowiejski became a professor and a rector of the Płock Seminary, canon of Płock and in 1902 vicar general of the Płock diocese.
 He was ordained bishop of Płock on 6 December 1908.

 As the leader of the Płock diocese he carried out an administrative reform, devoting much attention to catholic education and created a junior seminary.
 During the First World War, he was active in charity organizations.
 He oversaw two diocesans (synods) in 1927 and 1938, and initiated a local chapter of "Akcja Katolicka" (Catholic Action).
 In November 1930, he became the titular archbishop of Silyum.

 In 1931, he was awarded the Commander's Cross with the Star of the Order of Rebirth of Poland by President Mościcki.
 The University of Warsaw awarded him the honorary title of doctor honoris causa.